-The term 'Value Investing' is explained in detail and with examples in the Trading edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Value Investing' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Value investing is the strategy that Benjamin Graham developed for investing in stocks.
 Warren Buffet later made it famous after he left Graham’s company and went on to found Berkshire Hathaway.
 Buying stocks this way involved a level of discipline practiced by insurance underwriters.
 The method focuses on several key ideas.
 Investors have to consider risks involved carefully, avoid stocks which show a high amount of uncertainty, and allow a margin of safety.

 Graham developed his different investing techniques while managing money as President of his Graham-Newman Corporation.
 He focused on net working capital investments, arbitrage, diversification, and tangible assets.
 Investors continue to use all of these but the first one over seventy years later.

 Net working capital originally functioned as a cornerstone of value investing until changes in transparency rules and market technology made it obsolete.
 Net working capital investments were those where the stock’s shares traded at a large 30% or higher discount to their amount of working capital.